Codecademy/docs/content/python/glossaries/string-methods/split.md

 ---
 ## Definition

-The built in `.split()` method converts a string to a list.
+Converts a string to a list.
 It takes a specified delimiter and a maximum number of items to split as optional parameters.

 ## Syntax